Tube Stations for London Attractions

 c) Buckingham Palace

-(Jubilee, Piccadilly, and Victoria Lines) and Victoria (Circle, District, and Victoria Lines) are the nearest
+Green Park (Jubilee, Piccadilly, and Victoria Lines) and Victoria (Circle, District, and Victoria Lines) serve as the closest stations to Buckingham Palace.

 tube stations to Buckingham Palace.